2005 World Series: Game 4

 This game would be the last postseason game for the Astros as a member of the NL, as they would move to the AL in 2013, and not appear in a postseason game until the 2015 American League Wild Card Game.
 They also became the only team in the MLB to win both the National and American League pennant after they defeated the New York Yankees in the 2017 ALCS.

 The last two Series games technically ended on the same day, Game 3 having concluded after midnight, Houston time.

 The 1–0 shutout was the first game with a total of one run scored to end a World Series since the 1995 World Series, in which Game 6 was won by the Atlanta Braves over the Cleveland Indians, and the first 1–0 game in any Series game since Game 5 of the 1996 World Series when the New York Yankees shut-out the Braves in the last game ever played at Atlanta–Fulton County Stadium.

 The 2005 White Sox joined the 1995 Atlanta Braves and 1999 New York Yankees as the only teams to win a World Series after losing no more than one game combined in the Division Series and Championship Series.
 They became the 3rd team in history to lead their division the entire year and sweep the opposition in the world series.
 Joining the 1927 New York Yankees and the 1990 Cincinnati Reds.
-The 2005 White Sox will forever be remembered as one of the greatest single season teams in MLB history.

 This was the second consecutive World Series to be won by a team that has the word "Sox" in its nickname, after the Boston Red Sox won the 2004 World Series against the St. Louis Cardinals.
 This also happened in 1917 and 1918.
 Furthermore, it was the second year in a row in which the Series champions broke a long-lived "curse."
 In one of those ways that patterns appear to emerge in sporting events, the White Sox World Series win in 2005, along with the Boston Red Sox win in 2004, symmetrically bookended the two teams' previous World Series winners and the long gaps between, with the Red Sox and White Sox last Series wins having come in 1918 and 1917, respectively.